 We report our financial results as one operating segment.
-Our operating results are regularly reviewed on a consolidated basis by our chief executive officer, who is our chief operating decision maker ("CODM"), principally to make strategic decisions regarding how we allocate our resources and to assess our consolidated operating performance.
-Patrick Brickley, Executive Vice President, Chief Financial Officer and Treasurer and Interim Co-Chief Executive Officer, and Vernon Irvin, Executive Vice President, Chief Revenue Officer and Interim Co-Chief Executive Officer are our interim CODMs.
+Our operating results are regularly reviewed on a consolidated basis by our chief executive officer, who is our chief operating decision maker, principally to make strategic decisions regarding how we allocate our resources and to assess our consolidated operating performance.